 4.6.2 Accessibility for Employees

 All Employee-facing Information Systems must be consistent with the provisions of the Workplace Adjustments Procedure.
-Information System Owners and/or project managers should seek more Information about Reasonable Adjustment support and assistive technology for Employees by contacting the People Portfolio Workplace Relations and Diversity team.
+Information System Custodians and/or project managers should seek more Information about Reasonable Adjustment support and assistive technology for Employees by contacting the People Portfolio Workplace Relations and Diversity team.

 4.6.3 Web Accessibility